• Skip to primary navigation

 1. Milk of choice.
 Any type of non-dairy milk can work here.
 You will need about 1 cup to 1 ¼ cup.

 2. A flax egg.
-It's made by mixing 2 tablespoons of flaxseed meal with 4 tablespoons water.
+It's made by mixing 2 tablespoons of flaxseed meal with 4 tablespoons of water.

 Make the flax egg and let it rest for 5 minutes.
 This will be the egg replacer to add to the mashed bananas, followed by the milk.
 From this point forward, continue following the recipe as written.